Thank you for your email about the Elections Bill.

-I will – of course – keep a careful eye on developments surrounding the Elections Bill when it returns to the House of Commons after recess.
-My Labour colleagues and I will continue to point out where and how this proposed legislation fails our democracy, and your continuing campaigning on the issue will be an invaluable support in that regard.
+The Elections Bill has been sent to a Public Bill Committee and it is expected to report to the House by 3rd November.
+When it does, my Labour colleagues and I will continue to point out where and how this proposed legislation fails our democracy, and your continuing campaigning on the issue will be an invaluable support in that regard.

 Thank you again for your email.
 If you have any other issues you would like to raise with me, you are welcome to get in touch.